MohammedGore/demo__repo/README.md

 #  Variable

-A variable is like a block of memory where you can store data for later use.
+A variable is like a block of memory where you can store data for later use!!!